vmihalko/ksh/src/cmd/INIT/README-mamake.md

 `exec` commands) may have its shell action processed in parallel, with `mamake` continuing to process subsequent shell actions at the same or deeper nesting levels before the current one has finished.
+There is one exception to this: shell actions belonging to rules with the attribute `virtual` never run in parallel (although their subrules will).

 Each `done` command corresponding to a `make` rule will block any further reading of the Mamfile until all shell actions belonging to rules nested